22 of the Best Homemade Healthy Coffee Recipes

 More and more, coffee lovers are turning to cold drinks, especially in the heat of the summer.
 Rather than seeking the perfect cold brew from a local shop, create your own.
 You can store a concentrate in your refrigerator and add it to your drink later, along with the rest of the ingredients.

 Coffee tends to have a nutty taste to it anyway, so adding almond just brings out that underlying hint.

 11. Try Some Chai (Iced Coconut Chai Latte Recipe)

 This recipe is written for a single serving, but you’ll probably love it so much you’ll mix up enough to dish out the single servings at will!
-The spices blend for a wonderful warm tingling sensation in your stomach, and you’ll find that using coconut milk not only reduces negative effects caused by drinking dairy but also brings out pungent flavors for an amazing blend.
+The spices blend for a wonderful warm tingling sensation in your stomach, and you’ll find that using coconut milk not only reduces negative effects caused by drinking dairy but also brings out pungent flavours for an amazing blend.